Under the Sea

 - Sort ocean animals into different categories according to ecosystem and/or classification.

-- Overhead projector or chart paper to record responses for KWL (what students know, what they want to know, what they have learned)
+- Projector or chart paper to record responses for KWL Chart (PDF): what students know, what they want to know, what they have learned

 Markers or pens